 This course is a continuation of Graphic Design and Illustration providing students with hands-on experience working from concept to finish in a variety of formats.
 Students gain advanced knowledge of current computer software and techniques while applying them to class assignments and freelance jobs.
 This course may be eligible for Tech Prep credit.
-See page 80 for details.
-This course may not be offered on all campuses.
+See page 109 for details.